jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="upload-multiple" %}

 <a name="maximum image size"></a>If your users upload digital photos
-into your interviews, the uploads may take a long time.
+to your Steward, the uploads may take a long time.
 You can configure an upload field so that images are reduced in size before they are uploaded by modifying your field definition with a `maximum image size`.
 The image will be reduced in size so that is